ActualMasterOogway/BuiltInPlugins/README.md

 ### Credits

-* [Oracle](https://discord.gg/prHW9TA4QW), most accurate decompiler in the planet and a really fast one, for decompiling the `luauc` (Luau Bytecode) files
+* [Oracle](https://discord.gg/prHW9TA4QW), most accurate decompiler on the planet and a really fast one, for decompiling the Bytecode

 ## 🚫 Problems